 Dr. Wiley married Caroline “Carrie” Love, on the 2nd of September, 1896.
 She was born in Woodstock on the 9th of February, 1871 the 5th of 6 children born to James Love and the former Caroline Lindley.
 Her parents were farmers and her siblings were; Mary Ann Love, Elizabeth Love, Emily Love, Matilda Love and the only boy James Love.
 Her father died on the 10th of May, 1875, when Mrs. Wiley was just 4 years old.
 Her mother married John McKellar in Woodstock on the 14th of December, 1881.
-By 1891, Mrs. McKellar was widowed again and she was living in Dresden, with her daughter and son.
-Mrs. Wiley and her brother James Norman Love took the name of their step-father “McKellar” on the 1891 census.
+By 1891, Mrs. McKellar was widowed again and she was living in Dresden, with her daughter Caroline and her son James.
+(Mrs. Wiley and her brother James Norman Love took the name of their step-father “McKellar” on the 1891 census).
 Mrs. Wiley was a dress-maker on that census.
 Mrs. McKellar lived with Dr. and Mrs. Wiley after their marriage until her death in 1917.

 Dr. and Mrs. Wiley had 2 daughters born in Dresden.
-Lois Yvonne was born on the 30th of January, 1899 and Mary Leaellor was born on the 24th of December, 1901.
+Lois Yvonne Wiley was born on the 30th of January, 1899 and Mary Leaellor Wiley was born on the 24th of December, 1901.
 They resided at 40 Brown Street in Dresden.
 Sadly Mary died of pneumonia on the 10th of May, 1904.
 She was buried at the Dresden Cemetery.